-We expect that developing weakness in the underlying environment for non-residential activity will affect 2009 activity levels in our industry compared to 2008.
-Our backlog continues to be at solid levels but has been declining.
-Our primary emphasis for 2009 will be on execution including a focus on cost controls and efficient project and service performance at the unit level.
-Based on our backlog and the weakening economic conditions for our industry over the coming year, we expect continued profitability in 2009 but expect lower profitability than we achieved in 2008.
+We expect that developing weakness in the underlying environment for nonresidential activity has and will continue to affect 2010 activity levels in our industry compared to recent years.
+Our backlog while still at solid levels by historical standards has been declining.
+Our primary emphasis for 2010 will be on execution including a focus on cost controls and efficient project and service performance at the unit level.
+Based on our backlog and the weakening economic conditions for our industry, we expect continued profitability during 2010, but we expect lower profitability than we achieved in 2009 as industry conditions continue to weaken.